Swedish Farmsteads of Porter County, Indiana: Swedish immigration to Indiana

 Swedish immigration to Indiana was a by-product of its proximity to Chicago.
 The proximity to Chicago provided an avenue for Swedish immigrants to reach northern Indiana during the primary migration period from 1840 until 1920.
 It was driven by the overpopulation and a scarcity of land in Sweden.
 Coming to America opened new horizons, which were often exaggerated in letters to family back in Sweden.

 In addition, it was the middle classes that primarily came.
 The cost of travel was significant.
 Only the better off could afford the trip.
 Thus, those families who were at risk of losing their livelihood and falling in the social stature would risk the trip to America.
 Initially, before 1860 religious dissenters would also emigrate to America, but his was of only minor importance.

 Swedish immigration was focused on the western prairies where land was plentiful.
 Thus, Chicago became a center for Swedish life in America.
 By 1920, Swedish-American cultural activities in Chicago included Swedish language newspapers and arts.
 The construction of a railroad through the region in 1850 expanded the opportunity for immigrants to reach this area.
-There is a story that a Jonas Asp recruited Swedes to work for Joel Wicker cutting lumber for shipment to Chicago.
+There is a story that a Jonas Asp recruited Swedes to work for Joel H. Wicker cutting lumber for shipment to Chicago.
 Another story tells of Swedish families driven out of Chicago after the Chicago Fire in 1871, coming east to an already existing Swedish community.
 By the late 19th century, there was a substantial community along the Little Calumet River.

 Bailly Town was settled by 30 members of the Swedes Lutheran Church in 1857.
 They were associated with the ‘Bethel’ Swedish Community in Miller Beach.
 In 1863, the first church was built.
 After the Chicago Fire in 1871, additional families began to arrive.